138paulmiller/PyMaze/README.md

 		-interactive	Starts CLI maze game.
-Does not save to file -block	Print maze using Unicode block characters, only works with interactive mode -color	Print maze using ANSI style coloring, only works with interactive mode -help	Prints this menu
+Does not save to file -block	Print maze using Unicode block characters, only works with interactive mode -color	Print maze using ANSI style coloring, only works with interactive mode -solve	Displays the solution to the maze in real-time, only works with interactive mode -help	Prints this menu

 ## Examples